Ahmedfir/mBERTa/Readme.md

 i.e. it's available under `mbertntcall/mBERT-addconditions` in this same repo.

 ### Evaluation on Defects4J:
-- [ ] in progress: This repo contains our code and evaluation materials of μBERT on defects4j bugs.
+- The `eval` repo contains our code to run μBERT and PiTest on defects4j bugs.
+- To run the fault detection simulations we used:
 _Main repo_ **(python)**:
 https://github.com/Ahmedfir/mu-FD-simulation.git
-https://github.com/Ahmedfir/a12stats
+- To run our statistical tests we used: https://github.com/Ahmedfir/a12stats
+- Do not hesitate to contact as if you need any further support.

 ## run μBERT: